Entering the stock market can be cost-prohibitive, and potential traders are dissuaded from even trying.

 For those who want to invest but don’t have adequate capital to make trades, it’s common to look for alternative ways to buy in.

 Purchasing stock with borrowed money may sound like a strange (and possibly great) way to turn a profit, but it can result in big payouts or big losses, so you need to be careful.

 Before you borrow money to buy stocks, do your homework on investing in the stock market, especially with debt.

 So, can you borrow money to buy stocks?

-Yes — but with some important caveats.
+Yes, and this is certainly something they don’t teach in school — but with some important caveats.